kenwalsh16/DEProjects/README.md

     * Docker for containerization
     * Firebase for real-time backend

-**Note:** This is a suggested structure.
-Feel free to adapt it based on your specific project needs.

 ### License

 This project is licensed under the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).